immadhav31/Todo/README.md

 # TODO Web App

 ## Overview
-A Fully Functional Responsive TODO website with the option of 'save onto your Local Server'.
-This web application allows users to manage tasks efficiently, providing a seamless experience with the ability to save tasks securely onto a local server.
+A Fully Functional Responsive TODO website with the option to 'save tasks to local storage'.
+This web application allows users to efficiently manage tasks and provides a seamless experience with the ability to securely save tasks locally within the user's browser.

 ## Features
 - **Responsive Design**: Ensures optimal viewing and interaction experience across various devices and screen sizes.